 Minimalism on a lower income is definitely tricky – you might not even really have much money left over to save each month.

 Since minimalism values stuff very low and experience very high, this is where the financial (and frugal) aspect really hits home.
-You CAN live a minimalist lifestyle that anyone would find enjoyable, so long as you keep your focus and “keep your eyes on the prize!”
+You can achieve minimalist living in ways that anyone would find enjoyable, so long as you keep your focus and “keep your eyes on the prize!“.

 13. Simplify your finances